zero-gin/zero-gin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Physical Geography, The University of Manchester, 2023–2026
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Environmental Monitoring, Modelling, and Reconstruction, The University of Manchester, 2021–2022
+* B.S. in Atmospheric Sciences, University of Reading, 2017–2021
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Atmospheric Sciences, Nanjing University of Information Science and Technology, 2017–2021

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Teaching Assitant | 2023–2026
-  * GitHub University
+  * The University of Manchester
-  * Duties includes: Updates and improvements to template
+  * Duties includes: Teaching and Marking
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

 Skills
 ======